Chiefs vs. Texans odds, line, spread: 'Sunday Night Football' picks from 10,000 sims

-Chiefs vs. Texans prediction, odds, time: NFL Week 14 'Sunday Night Football' picks from proven model
+Chiefs vs. Texans prediction, odds, time: NFL Week 14 'Sunday Night Football' picks from advanced model

 The SportsLine Projection Model has revealed its NFL picks for the Kansas City Chiefs vs. Houston Texans 'Sunday Night Football' matchup